 Like most plants in the mint family, catnip is vigorous, strong and aggressive.
 There are few pest issues or catnip diseases that will seriously affect the plant's health.
 That means it can be hard to determine the causes if you have dying catnip plants.
-They take quite a lot of abuse in the form of overly interested neighborhood felines.
+They can take quite a lot of abuse in the form of overly interested neighborhood felines.
 However, if your plant looks sick, fungal issues are probably the most common diseases of catnip.

 Is My Catnip Sick?

 Catnip is probably one of the easier herbs to grow.
 In fact, they thrive in low nutrient soil, are drought tolerant when established and reliably come back in spring even after the harshest winter.
 So why would you have dying catnip plants?
 If they haven't been loved to death by your local alley cats, the problem may be fungal or viral.
 Problems with catnip are usually related to site and conditions, and can be easily prevented.
 Catnip is generally fast growing and has strong rigid stems that are tolerant of the vigorous rubbing by amorous cats.
 Hardly anything bothers this adaptable herb except too little light and boggy soil conditions.
 If your catnip is exhibiting foliage problems, malformed twigs and stems, and even entire stems that rot out of the soil, you may be facing a fungal disease.
 Too much shade, excess water, crowded plants, overhead watering and clay soils are some of the conditions that promote disease spread of any type.
 Check your site conditions and make sure plants are in freely draining soil, sun and do not water when plants have no time to dry before sundown.

 Fungal Catnip Diseases